 1 The following primary sources were consulted in investigating platforms' redress mechanisms.
-We only list the main sources; a full list can be provided upon request.
+We only list the main

 We focused on platform action taken based on their community guidelines.
 This includes content and behavior that the platforms deem (likely to be) illegal, but also addresses harmful ('awful yet lawful') and other content and behavior that the platforms consider violating their policies and standards.
 This vast category ranges from sexual exploitation and hate speech to inauthentic behavior and misinforming content.
 Importantly, we did not consider appeal and redress when legal requests are made (as opposed to objections based on platform policy).
 This latter category includes copyright requests, government requests, but also content restrictions based on local laws, such as the German NetzDG law.